-From my understanding, white male privilege originally referred to the set of societal values and laws that enable white men to face significantly less challenges than women and minorities do, when it comes to being accepted and successful.
+From my understanding, the term ‘white male privilege’ originally referred to a set of societal values and laws that, according to those who use the term, enable white men to face significantly less challenges than women and minorities do, when it comes to being accepted and successful.

 It says that in general, white men aren’t actively discriminated against, brutalized, raped, and oppressed like women and minorities are.
 They make more money, have better health care, more doors of opportunity are open to them, and they live better lives.
 This all seems to totally makes sense at first glance but the concept feel problematic to me.

-I’ll put it this way – white, male privilege does exist as a paradigm to the extant that it exists in the consciousness of many people as well as in various laws, customs and social norms.
+I’ll put it this way – white, male privilege does exist as a paradigm to the extent that it exists in the consciousness of many people, and I do believe racism and sexism are evident in some unjust laws, customs and social norms.

-That very “privilege” enables conditions, and is part and parcel of an overarching system, that produces very real disadvantages for both men and women, minorities and whites; disadvantages that are unseen and insidious, and it ignores some advantages in basic human function and resilience that often exist more predominantly in women and minority groups.
+It is my contention that the idea of white male privilege is part and parcel of an overarching system that wants us to be divided and fighting amongst ourselves, a system that produces very real disadvantages for both men and women, minorities and whites; disadvantages that are unseen and insidious, and it ignores some advantages in basic human function and resilience that often exist more predominantly in women and minority groups.

 So are these institutions of privilege actually a benefit?
-Or are they, perhaps, part of a deeper sickness that screws everyone up, even the ones they may appear to help the most?
+Are they even about race?
+Or more about class?
+And is the very idea of privilege, perhaps, part of a deeper sickness that screws everyone up?

 My path of healing eventually led me out of 20 years in the woods and into the world.

 Out of the belief that society and money were evil, and into being a successful trauma therapist, living and thriving in one of the most expensive cities in the world.